 1.12 Service: refers to all the means made available, software and material, (online platforms enabling access to and the use of functionalities for the assistance in making appointments and reserving conference rooms described in the Contract, notably under article 5.1) and the handling of Requests sent by Users to Julie.
 The Service is provided in French and in English.

 1.13 Service Provider: refers to “Julie Desk” by Pixielanes, a simplified joint-stock company with a capital of €14,770 registered with the French Trade and Companies Registry (RCS) in Nanterre under the number B 0033 661 768341 , the head office of which is located at 27 rue Arago, 92800 Puteaux, France, represented by Mr Julien Wolff, in his capacity as President, duly empowered for the purposes hereof.

 1.14 Special Terms & Conditions: refers to the description of the order for Licences signed by the Client or, in the case of online subscription to the Service, the offer selected and approved online by the Client pursuant to the stages of the order.

 1.15 Update: refers to a version of the Service, including the correction of Anomalies for preventative purposes and improvements to the Service to iso-functionalities.

 : refers to any individual authorised by the Client to use the Service.
 Said Users may be – but are not limited to – any person bound to the Client by contract.

 The Purpose of the Contract is to set-out the terms & conditions applicable to the Service subscribed to by the Client in return for the payment of the Licence fee.

 3 - Entry into Effect – Duration

-The Contract is applicable from the Date of Entry into Effect and runs for the period provided for under the Special Terms & Conditions (the “Initial Period”), notwithstanding early termination by one of the Parties under the conditions provided for under article 14.
+The Contract is applicable from the Date of Entry into Effect and runs for the period of the chosen plan (monthly or annually), notwithstanding early termination by one of the Parties under the conditions provided for under article 14.

 4 - Service subscription procedures